ChengyuanSha/PANDA/README.md

-# PANDA: Prioritization ofautism‐genes using network‐based deep‐learning approach
+# PANDA: Prioritization of autism‐genes using network‐based deep‐learning approach

 This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).